acolima/customers-api/README.md

 4. You need to have mongo installed and running

-5. Create a `.env` file with the same structure of `.env.example` and change the values of the enviroment variables
+5. Create a `.env.development` file with the same structure of `.env.example` and change the values of the enviroment variables

 ```bash
 MONGO_URI=